FindoraNetwork/findora-toolbox/web/README.md

-# Findora Toolbox - Web UI by ⚡ EasyNode.PRO ⚡
+# Findora Toolbox - Web UI
+Created by ⚡ EasyNode.PRO ⚡

 A web interface for the [findora-toolbox](https://github.com/FindoraNetwork/findora-toolbox) for Findora Validators.

 ## Web Stats
 Would you like to go to a web page on your validator server to get your stats?
 This is it!